13% rate hike for Kenosha water users in action by Public Service Commission

 Next year, KWU is again applying for funds to continue the replacement of private lead service lines to customers at no cost of ratepayers.

 Manufacturing water pipes with lead has been prohibited since 1937.
-However, the city’s central downtown and areas generally east of 39th Avenue were developed before then and remains the focus of the city’s lead service line replacement program, said Czarnecki.
+However, the city’s Downtown and areas generally east of 39th Avenue were developed before then and remains the focus of the city’s lead service line replacement program, said Czarnecki.

 Paris solar farm